-A lot of fitness enthusiasts out there are looking to gain weight.
-They often enquire or ask, “Are Mass Gainers Bad? “.
-Who doesn’t want a quick solution to their problems?
-Having a skinny physique can really suck.
-You may workout but if your nutrition is not on point, you won’t see much changes.
-That’s where frustration arrives and we run for some quick solution.
+Everyone wants a quick solution to their problems.
+No one likes to have a skinny physique.
+You may work out, but if your nutrition is not on point, you won’t see much change.
+That’s where frustration arrives, and we run for some quick solution.

-Not knowing how to gain weight and the science behind it might also make us fall prey to the tempting marketing tactics that can almost convince us to give up food entirely and buy their mass gainers.
+Not knowing how to gain weight and the science behind it might make us fall prey to marketing tactics.
+These advertisements can almost convince anyone to give up food entirely and buy their mass gainers.

-Are Mass Gainers Bad: Sugar Contained Jars
+Are Mass Gainers Bad: Sugar-Contained Jars

-Is It Worth The Money?
+Are Mass Gainers Worth The Money?

-If leading an actual healthy lifestyle was so easy like consuming a scoop of powder then we wouldn’t need dieticians and nutritionists with new discoveries coming out every now and then.
+If leading an actual healthy lifestyle was so easy, like consuming a scoop of powder, then we wouldn’t need dieticians and nutritionists with discoveries coming out now and then.

-Nutrients That You Will Skip Unknowingly
+Nutrients That You Skip Unknowingly

 Learn the Basics and Count Calories

-For example, your TDEE might be 2500 calories and you don’t count calories but claim to eat a lot.
+For example, your TDEE might be 2500 calories, and you don’t count calories but claim to eat a lot.
 When the calorific value is found, suppose it is around 2500 (Because eating 2500C from healthy food is actually a big deal).

 So, the long and tiring process can actually take you to the desired results.
-On the contrary, mass gainers might be appealing at the start but might not take you anywhere and then you will have your question, “Are mass gainers bad?”, answered in an unpleasant way.
+On the contrary, mass gainers might be appealing at the start but might not take you anywhere, and then you will have your question, “Are mass gainers bad?” answered unpleasantly.

 Muscle Gain: A Time-Consuming process

 However, understand that you actually want to gain muscles only and not unwanted fat.
-Not only will that make you look bad and unsymmetric but might increase body fat percent a lot resulting in the potential risk of chronic diseases.
+Not only will that make you look bad and unsymmetrical, but it might also increase body fat percentage, resulting in the potential risk of chronic diseases.

-A scoop of mass gainer is not going to play a very significant role in this process.
+A scoop of mass gainer will not play a very significant role in this process.
 The only way out of this maze is to accept that this is a slow and gradual process.
-It depends on your diet, sleep, and training, more than what mass gainer you are talking about.
+It depends more on your diet, sleep, and training than what mass gainer you are gulping down.

 Disappointment: No Shortcut Exists

-Look at this like a game and your best tools are going to be hard work, consistency, and patience.
-Sounds general?
+Look at this like a game; your best tools will be hard work, consistency, and patience.
+Sounds familiar?
 Well, let’s introduce my favorite tool: Smartness.
-Yes, you have to train smart, eat smart, and recovery smartly.
+You have to train smart, eat smart, and recover smartly.

-And trust me, it’s easier to learn the workout process and do the exercises with the proper form if you have been training for a few months but when it comes to your nutrition, it needs lots of calculations and accuracy.
+And trust me, it’s easier to learn the workout process and do the exercises with the proper form if you have been training for a few months, but when it comes to your nutrition, it needs lots of calculations and accuracy.
 You literally have to study and count your energy intake and output to make it highly precise.